danzllab/PlantEx/README.md

 ## PlantEx
 ---

 Here is the code used in *Super-resolution expansion microscopy in plant roots* [1].
 More details can be found in the vesicle_fwhm and the method section [1].
-The distortion analysis was adapted from the Click-ExM project [2]:\
+The distortion analysis was adapted from the Click-ExM [2]:\
 https://github.com/Yujie-S/Click-ExM_data_process_and_example.git